-It may be noted that there’s actually support of emergency calls only in pure 3GPP environments, and additional priority level support in ETSI TISPAN and 3GPP instantiations.
+It may be noted that there’s support of emergency calls only in pure 3GPP environments, and additional priority level support in ETSI TISPAN and 3GPP instantiations.

-I.2 Discussion of principal H.248 signalling options
+I.2 Discussion of the principal H.248 signalling options

-H.248 supports basically the provisioning of protocol parameter values, which might be sometimes an alternative to the usual signalling of protocol values.
-There are further different kind of H.248 decomposed gateway models, such as bearer-independent or bearer-dependent style of operation (see clauses 3.2.2 and 3.2.1).
-The alternatives lead to various options which are outlined in this clause, using the concrete example of DiffServ-based QoS marking as selected technology for priority traffic support.
-The different options are also related to kind of mapping function (MF; see clause 3.2.x) involved at MGC and/or MG level.
+H.248 supports the provisioning of protocol parameter values, which may sometimes be used as an alternative to the usual signalling of protocol values.
+There are further kinds of H.248 decomposed gateway models, such as bearer-independent or bearer-dependent style of operation (see clauses 3.2.2 and 3.2.1).
+The alternatives lead to various options which are outlined in this clause, using the concrete example of DiffServ-based QoS marking as the selected technology for priority traffic support.
+The different options are also related to a mapping function (MF; see clause 3.2.3) involved at MGC and/or MG level.

 I.2.1 Overview